There are two types of Skillshare Courses, FREE or PAID.

 With all of these FREE courses available, why would you want to PAY for courses?
 It’s really a matter of what you think is important for you.
 Can you get all of the information that you need from FREE courses?
 You might say, “possibly!”

 To explain further, first of all, here is my FIRST course on Skillshare.
-You can get to it with this link: https://skl.sh/33ae7eh.
-With that link you will also receive 2 months of FREE TRIAL Premium Membership.
-If you go directly to Skillshare, they usually only offer 1 month.
+Go to it with this link: https://skl.sh/33ae7eh.
+The link will get you 1 months of FREE TRIAL Premium Membership.
+If you go directly to Skillshare, they usually offer less time.

 To be transparent, if you use a link on this page and decide to continue your membership, I will receive a reward.
 Thank you for that if you do!